Rome in 3 Days: Best Itinerary for First-Time Visitors

 Originally built to be the mausoleum for the Roman Emperor Hadrian and his family, the structure was later used by the popes as a fortress and castle and is now the Museo Nazionale di Castel Sant’Angelo.

 The museum is a worthwhile stop, primarily because of the view of Rome seen from the top.
 Go at sunset for some great photo ops.
-The area around Castel Sant’Angelo teems with tourists, so a view like the one below is virtually impossible!
+The area around Castel Sant’Angelo teems with tourists, so seeing a view like the one below is virtually impossible!

 Cross the bridge from the Castel Sant’Angelo and plunge back into medieval Rome.
 Stay around the Piazza Navona for the rest of the day, enjoying gelatos and people-watching, or continue your Catholic Rome wanderings by visiting two more churches.